lowRISC/opentitan/util/reggen/README.md

 Note with the windowing option, a new TL-UL bus (or more) is spawned and managed outside of this register module.
 Any window that makes use of the byte masks will include the `byte-write: "true"` keyword in their definition.
 Error handling by that TL-UL bus is **completely under the control of the logic that manages this bus.**
-It is recommended to follow the above error rules (including `devmode_i` for address misses on security peripherals) based on the declared number of `validbits`: for the window, but there are some cases where this might be relaxed.
+It is recommended to follow the above error rules based on the declared number of `validbits`: for the window, but there are some cases where this might be relaxed.
 For example, if the termination of the TL-UL bus is a memory that handles byte and halfword writes via masking, errors do not need be returned for unaligned sub-word writes.

-#### Current Usage of devmode_i
-Note, for the current iteration of OpenTitan complexes, in order to provide maximum software debuggability within security contexts, we do not make use of `devmode_i`.
-The `devmode_i` is tied off to 1 so that software always receives an error in the event of an access to unmapped space.
-This behavior may change in the future.

 ## Register definitions per type